-Last Action: 3-21-23 H Introduced and referred to committee on House Ways and Means
+Last Action: 3-21-23 H Introduced and referred to committee on House Ways and Means exemption expires on January 1 of the first tax year when the property is reappraised under Section 25.18.

 HB 4618 Bucy, John(D) Relating to a temporary exemption for a residence homestead rendered uninhabitable.